CIBC UX Researcher Salary in Greater Toronto Area | CA$74.8K-CA$101K+ | Levels.fyi

 The median UX Researcher compensation in Greater Toronto Area package at CIBC totals CA$101K per year.
-View the base salary, stock, and bonus breakdowns for CIBC's total compensation packages.
+View the base salary, equity, and bonus breakdowns for CIBC's total compensation packages.
 Last updated: 10/1/2025

 Company